 If you know you are going to be squeezing a lot of lemons or limes, it makes sense to do it before anyone arrives.
 The juice can be funneled into an empty bottle to make it really quick and easy to prepare the drinks.
 The downside is that your juice will not stay fresh forever, and you might not use all that you squeeze.
 Don’t squeeze everything!
 Be sure to reserve some fruit for garnish.

 Speaking of garnish, if you will be using a lot of wedges or wheels, it can help to prepare those ahead of time too.
 Cut limes will only last one day.
 If you batch lemon juice, you can hang onto a few of the peels for cutting twists as needed.
-Although it’s possible to cut beautiful lemon twists in fancy curls and place them in ice water to hold their shape, I don’t recommend it because a twist should be prepared over the drink itself in order to catch the oils that spray from the zest.
+Although it’s possible to cut beautiful lemon twists in fancy curls and place them in ice water to hold their shape, we don’t recommend it because a twist should be prepared over the drink itself in order to catch the oils that spray from the zest.
 If you are following a recipe and squeezing as you go, skip ahead to the garnish to see if you will need to reserve a wheel or a wedge before you squeeze all of the fruit.

 When you have nothing

 Sometimes you find yourself in a situation where you have the fruit, but nothing to squeeze it.
 One trick is to place the fruit half on the inside rim of a bowl and squeeze it with your hand.
 This will release the juice into the bowl, but it also drops the seeds.
 You can fish them out with a bar spoon.
 It can be a bit messy too, as the bowl can move around in your grip.
 Another trick that often keeps the seeds out is to take two halves and hold them with their cut faces together, one in each hand with the slice running vertically over a bowl.
 You then squeeze them, not pushing together, but still holding them against each other.
 This will block the juice form spraying all over and should allow it to drip from beneath the slices into a bowl, jigger or measuring cup.
 It’s not perfect, and you won’t get all of the juice, but it can work in a pinch.
 You can also just ream the inside of cut citrus with a big fork or spoon over a bowl, then pick out the seeds or pour over a julep strainer.